PlaceOS/docs/how-to/authentication/placeos-api-auth.md

 sidebar_position: 6
 ---

-Access to ACAEngine is secured via [OAuth2](https://auth0.com/docs/authorization/which-oauth-2-0-flow-should-i-use#is-the-client-a-native-mobile-app-).
+Access to PlaceOS is secured via [OAuth2](https://auth0.com/docs/authorization/which-oauth-2-0-flow-should-i-use#is-the-client-a-native-mobile-app-).
 Before interacting, your app or integration will need to authenticate and obtain a valid access token.
 Once authenticated, this token must accompany all requests.